Home RecipesDessertsSpooky Eye Pies

 Fit the crust around the “eye” and then brush with egg white.

-Brush the egg white under the top eye crust so that it will stick to the crust beneath it.
-Bake the tarts for 20 minutes.
-Then let the pies cool.
+First, brush the egg white under the top eye crust so it sticks to the crust beneath it.
+Then, bake the tarts for 20 minutes.
+Finally, let the pies cool.

 Spooky Eye Pies